Enabling Micro-payments on IoT Devices using Bitcoin Lightning Network: Evaluation

 \subsection{Experiment Setup}

 To evaluate the proposed protocol, we created a setup where an IoT device connects to an LN gateway to send payments on LN.
 To mimic the IoT device, we used a Raspberry Pi 3 Model B v1.2 and the LN gateway was setup on a desktop computer with an Intel(R) Xeon(R) CPU E5-2630 v4 and 32 GB of RAM.
 This desktop computer was on a remote location different from the Pi.
-For the full Bitcoin node installation, we used \textit{bitcoind} \cite{bitcoind} which is one of the implementations of the Bitcoin protocol.
-For the LN node, we used \textit{lnd v0.11.0-beta.rc1} from Lightning Labs \cite{lnd} which is a complete implementation of the LN protocol.
+For the full Bitcoin node installation, we used \textit{bitcoind} \cite{bitcoind} and for the LN node, we used \textit{lnd v0.11.0-beta.rc1} from Lightning Labs \cite{lnd} which is a complete implementation of the LN protocol.
 Python was used to implement the protocol.

-We used IEEE 802.11n (WiFi) and Bluetooth Low Energy (BLE 4.0) to exchange protocol messages between Raspberry Pi and the IoT gateway.
-In the WiFi scenario, we created a server \& client socket application in Python and connected Raspberry Pi to the IoT gateway through the created TCP socket in a local WiFi network.
-For Bluetooth experiments, we first paired the Raspberry Pi and the IoT gateway then sent protocol messages from Raspberry Pi to it using Python's \textit{bluetooth} library.
-The IoT gateway then forwards these messages to the LN gateway running on a remote computer.
-In both cases, the LN gateway uses gRPC API \cite{grpc} of \textit{lnd} to communicate with the LN node running on it in Python.
-Both Bluetooth and WiFi test results are an average of 30 different connections from Raspberry Pi to the desktop computer.

-To assess the performance of our protocol, we used the following metrics: 1) \textit{Time} which refers to the total communication and computational delays of the proposed protocol; and 2) \textit{Cost} which refers to the total monetary cost associated with sending payments using the LN gateway.
+We used IEEE 802.11n (WiFi) to exchange protocol messages between the Raspberry Pi and the LN gateway.